hop-protocol/hop/packages/hop-node-core/README.md

 > Core functions of the Hop node.

+> [!NOTE]
-This package is not expected to be used in isolation, but only as part of other Hop Node packages.
+> This package is not expected to be used in isolation, but only as part of other Hop Node packages.

 ## Testing